gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 -   Puts the box on a shelf in the archive closet, perhaps next to, but not inside the crate.
 -   [Creates an index](#create-an-index-for-an-accession) for the letters.
 -   Adds the index to the Digital Archive as an uncurated accession item.
--   [Sets the **_Next Step_**](#choose-an-accessions-next-step) for the sub-accession `1234_01` to `Scanning`.
+-   [Sets the **_Next Step_**](#choose-an-accessions-next-step) for the sub-accession `1234_01` to `Digitize`.

 At this point, partial information about the letters is now accessible to the public, and the accession database records that the letters still need to be scanned.
 The remainder of the primary accession is still in the crate, and because the letters have been removed from the crate, archivists know that what's left in the crate has not yet been processed.
 Eventually, over time, as other items in the accession are deemed important enough to work on relative to everything else in the backlog, more sub-accessions will get created and the process just described will be repeated until the crate is empty and can be disposed of.

 An empty crate does not necessarily mean that all items from the primary accession have been added to the Digital Archive.
 It may even be the case that none of the items have made it that far.
-This is because each sub-accession has its own **_Next Step_** such as `Create index` or `Scanning`.
+This is because each sub-accession has its own **_Next Step_** such as `Create index` or `Digitize`.
 The crate's emptiness simply means that the entire primary accession has been divided into sub-accessions which can be worked on in parallel based on importance and availability of an archivist.
 In this example, it may be the case that nothing else in the primary accession is important as the letters and so archivists devote time to other accessions before eventually getting back to this accession one day.

 Note that as an alternative to emptying the crate, you could store sub-accession items back in the create as long as they are within their own container that is clearly labeled.
 You'll know the create was "emptied" when all of its contents are sub-accessions.